dnsimple/dnsimple-support/content/articles/caa-record.markdown

     example.com.
 CAA 0 issue "letsencrypt.org"
     example.com.
 CAA 0 issuewild "comodo.com"

 Note that the presence of issuewild will override the `issue`.
-Therefore, Let's Encrypt _is not allowed_ to issue wildcard certificates (regardless the fact they don't support this type of certificates).
+Therefore, Let's Encrypt _is not allowed_ to issue wildcard certificates (regardless of the fact they don't support this type of certificate).

 Finally, to get notified of policy violations you can add a record with the `iodef` tag, containing the email address to notify:

     example.com.
 CAA 0 iodef "mailto:example@example.com"

 As mentioned before, the records are inherited by child hostnames.
-Let's have a look at some more complex configuration:
+Let's have a look at an example of subdomain configuration:

     example.com.
 CAA 0 issue "letsencrypt.org"
     alpha.example.com.
 CAA 0 issue "comodo.com"